I Megaphone: Composition

 I Megaphone is an alternative rock album.
 Of the album, Heap stated, "Everything I’ve been through since I was a kid had to be confronted in these songs."

 The album's opener, "Getting Scared", is a "vengeful" track described by Gil Kaufman of MTV as "A spare, creepy tune anchored by a thudding drum-machine beat, chaotic piano and blasts of industrial noise".
 It was written by Heap about a "revenge fantasy" about a former roommate and friend who betrayed her trust by telling people one of Heap's intimate secrets about her childhood trauma that, according to her, "turned out to be real".
 "Sweet Religion" is a song about Heap deifying a former lover, while "Oh Me, Oh My" is a song about Heap's attempts to look for God on which she "wails soulfully".

 "Shine" is written about perseverance and self-preservation and incorporates elements of trip hop in its production.
 "Whatever" is addressed to an ex-lover of Heap's.
 "Angry Angel" is an "aggressive" song about Heap's own experimentation with recreational drug use from a young age which features "saw-edged" guitar riffs, while the instrumentation of "Candlelight" is built around an old family piano in Heap's father's house.
-"Come Here Boy" is a "sensual" piano ballad written when Heap was 15 years old about a 40-year-old man with whom she was in a relationship at the time.
+"Come Here Boy" is a "sensual" piano ballad written when Heap was 17 years old about her music technology teacher at the BRIT School.
 "Rake It In" is written as a screed against record companies; "Useless" was described by The Irish Times as "tragic".
 Heap stated that "Sleep", the album's closer, was her favorite track from the album.
 "Sleep" is a "spare" song featuring piano and violin, written about "the split second when you wake up and everything is absolutely perfect, and then, you remember what you have to do and nothing is quite the same after that."